Excellent

 Can you get Xanax over the counter?

 No, you can’t get Xanax or other prescription drugs over the counter.
-Xanax is classified as a Schedule IV controlled substance by the DEA, and obtaining it without a valid prescription is illegal.
-Being classified as a Schedule IV drug means it has a low potential for abuse and a low likelihood of addiction, but both are still possible to occur.
-If this is a concern, talk with a healthcare provider about non-addictive anxiety medications.
+Xanax is classified as a Schedule IV controlled substance by the Drug Enforcement Agency (DEA), and obtaining it without a valid prescription is illegal.
+Being classified as a Schedule IV drug means that is has a potential for abuse, misuse, and addiction, but the risk is lower than with Schedule I, II, or II controlled substances but still possible.
+If this is a concern or you have a history of substance abuse, talk with a healthcare provider about non-addictive anxiety medications.

 It’s important to note that going through unauthorized channels to obtain a prescription for Xanax can lead to potential health risks and even legal action.